 Regulation is often viewed as a hurdle preventing the industry from capitalizing on better user experiences.
 However, a larger factor would be reluctance to embrace technology in new ways.
 Instead, we continue to embrace what hasn’t worked including disparate systems requiring heavy integration that costs a lot of money but still can’t and may never do what is possible.

-A powerful example of newer technology working for customers, brokers and insurers is Awywi’s new Insurance Fulfillment Platform.
-No investment or prior technological capability is required for either brokers or insurers.
+A powerful example of newer technology working for customers and insurers is Awywi’s new Insurance as a Service Platform.
+No investment or prior technological capability is required for insurers.
 Now is the time to prepare for the future by investing wisely in technology that will give customers what they want most, Savings, service, and a better experience.